Checkmate990/GuessApp/README.md

-A simple number guessing game built with React.
+A number guessing game built with React.
 The game allows users to guess a number and provides feedback on whether their guess is too high, too low, or correct.
 The app includes separate pages for user settings and player statistics.

 Features
 Users can guess a number and receive feedback on their guess